niidl/niidl-server/README.md

   <h3 align="center">niidl</h3>

   <p align="center">
-    Backend of niidl.co, an App created for intermediate coders as a place to search for and colaborate on code.
+    Backend of niidl.co, an App created for intermediate coders as a place to search for and collaborate on code.
     <br />
     <a href="https://github.com/niidl/niidl-client"><strong>Check out our org on GitHub</strong></a>
     <br />